ngs-docs/2021-august-remote-computing/_main.utf8.md

 Add the following 3 lines to the script:
 ```
 #!/bin/bash
-echo Hello this is a script!
+echo Hello, this is a script!
-echo I'm on the next line!
+echo I am on the next line!
 ```

+The `#!/bin/bash` header (this is known as a "[shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))") tells the shell how to interpret the script file.

 Execute the script
 ```
 bash first_script.sh
 ```

-- Note that commands are executed in the order that they appear in the script
+Note that commands are executed in the order that they appear in the script
-- The file extension for shell scripts is '.sh'
-- `#!/bin/bash` header (this is known as a "[shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))") - it tells the shell how to interpret the script file

 ## `for` Loops